icheung487/Final_Project/README.md

 Draft machine learning model would be as follows: We are looking to use linear regression model.

+Team members present a fully integrated database.

+✓ Database stores static data for use during the project

+✓ Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)

+✓ Includes at least two tables (or collections, if using MongoDB)

+✓ Includes at least one join using the database language (not including any joins in Pandas)

+✓ Includes at least one connection string (using SQLAlchemy or PyMongo)

+Note: If you use a SQL database, you must provide your ERD with relationships.

 ## API request

 The API request will be for Google API and Leaflet to add the hotel, cost and weather information.